What Happens at an Assessment?

 Referrals are made by the local Speech and Language Therapist, after which a series of 3 appointments will be made:

-• An initial appointment where BCAS will assess the client and prescribe equipment that will be left for a trial period at that appointment
+• An initial appointment where AAC WEST will assess the person and prescribe equipment that will be left for a trial period at that appointment

 • A review appointment that will take place 4-6 weeks later